IrisShaders/glsl-transformer/README.md

 ## TODO

+- Cache a single token interval during tree traversal and check if the node is has no other tokens than a single child
 - Make a more elegant system for transforming the trees.
 Some kind of tree matching with actions. (lambdas?)
+- AST structures for generating GLSL Code.
+In particular structs and types. (construction of vector types from lengths)
 - low priority: implement more extensions, like `GL_EXT_shader_explicit_arithmetic_types`

 ## Notes